. - To commemorate the 1000th anniversary

 "Brian Boru stood for an awful lot that was quintessentially

 Irish.
-And there's much more to him than someone who just died in the
+And there's much more to him than someone who just died in

-and this has not been commemorated."
+this year, and this has not been commemorated."

-Maurice's immediate plans are to bring his unusual album, which tells
+Maurice's immediate plans are to bring his unusual album, which

-there is a growing market and a lot of interest.
+he believes, there is a growing market and a lot of interest.